ygs1629/Time-Series-Forecasting-of-IBEX-35-Stocks/README.md

 *ARIMA consistently outperforms the other models*

+### Limitations and Final Remarks

+Although note mentioned in the HTML, ARIMA proves valuable as a competitive benchmark but shows clear limitations for financial returns, typically capturing little beyond the near-zero mean.
+Its forecasting gains over naïve models are modest in context, highlighting that more specialized approaches (e.g., GARCH) are better suited to address volatility clustering and heavy tails.
+In practice, ARIMA should be viewed as a reference baseline rather than a final predictive tool.

 ## Skills and Tools
 - **Languages**: R
 - **Libraries**: forecast, vars, quantmod, ggplot2, plotly, xts, zoo